SayedZedan/Advanced-Web-Server-Log-Analysis-for-Security-and-Transaction-Monitoring-with-Splunk/README.md

 ## Create a Dashboard for Tracking Data

-I created a dashboard to track data related to declined card transactions, saving the map visualization from Challenge 4 as a panel.
+I created a dashboard to track data related to declined card transactions, saving the map visualization as a panel.

 Steps Taken
 I saved the search results from  Map Visualization as a panel in a new dashboard.